Manchester Liberalism: Anti-Corn Law League

 Mercantilism holds that a country’s prosperity is dependent on large exports, but limited imports of goods.
 At the beginning of the 19th century, trade in Britain was still subject to import quotas, price ceilings and other state interventions.
 That led to shortages of certain goods in British markets, in particular corn (grains usually requiring grinding, most often, but not always wheat).

 Manchester became the headquarters of the Anti-Corn Law League from 1839.
 The League campaigned against the Corn Laws, which it said would reduce food prices and increase the competitiveness of manufactured goods abroad.
 Manchester Liberalism grew out of that movement.
 That has led to the situation seen in modern Britain, where the country benefits from less expensive food, imported from trading partners, and those partners in turn benefit from less expensive goods imported from Britain, in a system of globalised cooperation in production.

 Manchester Liberalism has a theoretical basis in the writings of Adam Smith, David Hume and Jean-Baptiste Say.

 The great champions of the Manchester School were Richard Cobden and John Bright.
 As well as being advocates of free trade, they were radical opponents of war and imperialism, and proponents of peaceful relations between peoples.
 The "Little Englander" movement saw little benefit in paying taxes to defend colonies such as Canada, which contributed little trade to Manchester manufacturers and could not supply their main raw material of cotton.
-Manchesterism can therefore be seen as a belief in free and consensual relations amongst individuals and groups at all levels.
-Cobden's efforts to promote free trade were always instrumental in what he deemed the highest moral purpose, i.e. the promotion of peace on earth and goodwill among men.